 Even though our trip was in 2009, I have kept the general pages updated as new links, suggestions, and regulation changes have occurred.
 In fact, since we were planning a return trip in 2013, I spent a lot of time researching that trip.
 As a result, I’ve become very familiar with the latest news from the archipelago.
 So check out the links to the general pages noted above for up-to-date information.

-If you have any questions I might be able to help with, feel free to write a comment.
-All comments are e-mailed to me before they are posted.
-If you say in your comment that you’d prefer a private reply, I’ll just write back to the e-mail address you leave.
+As you’re reading this, you may come across a broken or misdirected link.
+By all means—please let me know by filling out the contact form below (which will come to me privately) or sending me a comment!
+Also, if you have any questions I might be able to help with, feel free to fill out the contact form or write a comment.
+(All comments are e-mailed to me before they are posted.
+If you say in your comment that you’d prefer a private reply, I’ll just write back to the e-mail address you leave.)
 Also, your questions help me know what other topics folks might be interested in, so I can add that information.
 I welcome any and all questions, clarifications, musings, typos—whatever!
 Note, though, that if your comment contains a link to a commercial Galápagos-related Web site, it will not be approved.
 I need to maintain the “nonprofessional” or consumer orientation of this site.
 (Also, comments from posters who don’t include an e-mail address or Internet URL will be deleted, since I want to be able to know that the posters are who they say they are.)
-But feel free to include links to your own trip report, photo gallery, or personal recommendations, or anything else from your personal experience with this marvelous archipelago!
+But feel free to include links to your own trip report, photo gallery, personal recommendations, or anything else from your personal experience with this marvelous archipelago!

 Thanks for stopping by!